Faculty & Staff Email

-- Student Imail - Powered by Microsoft (UITS is preparing to retire the Imail service, so users can no longer create new Imail accounts.
-Current users are not affected at this time, and will be given at least six months' notice before Imail is discontinued.)
+- Student Umail & Student Imail - UITS is preparing to retire the Umail and Imail services, so users can no longer create new Umail or Imail accounts.
+Current users are not affected at this time, and will be given at least six months' notice before Umail or Imail are discontinued.)

-I'm currently on Imail.
-Can I Switch Mail Systems?
+I'm currently on Umail or Imail.
+Can I switch mail systems?

-IU Southeast faculty and staff should not use Umail or Imail for official IU Southeast business.
+IU Southeast faculty and staff should not use Gmail, Umail, or Imail for official IU Southeast business.

 Accessing your IU Southeast Email